jishanshaikh4/latex-templates/README.md

 Common LaTeX templates for occassional use such as letter, article, CV, resume, book, presentation, etc.

 ## Progress
 This project is undergoing.
-So, please come back sooner or later.
+So, please come back sooner or later for more files.

 ## License
 All the content of this repository is licenced under GNU General Public License.
 You are free to use, distribute, make copies, etc.